-Experiments are designed for executing code (such as training a deep neural network) on a CPU or GPU without managing any infrastructure.
+Experiments are designed for training machine learning models on GPUs (and other chips) without managing any infrastructure.
 Experiments are used to create and start either a single Job or multiple Jobs (eg for a hyperparameter search or distributed training).

-Experiments are part of a larger suite of tools that work seamlessly with Gradient Notebooks, and our Core product, which together form a production-ready ML/AI pipeline.
+Experiments are part of a larger suite of tools that work seamlessly with Gradient Notebooks, Models, and Deployments, which together form a production-ready ML/AI pipeline.

+Jobs execute generic tasks on remote infrastructure and can be used to perform a variety of functions from compiling a model to running an ETL operation.
 Jobs are a made up of a collection of code, data, and a container that are packaged together and remotely executed.
-Jobs are initiated by a command such as

 Persistent storage is a persistent filesystem automatically mounted on every Experiment, Job, and Notebook and is ideal for storing data like images, datasets, model checkpoints, and more.
 Learn more here.